Sumeet-katke/SurveyGram/README.md

 ## Acknowledgments

 We would like to thank all contributors, users, and supporters of SurveyGram.
 Your feedback and contributions are invaluable to the continuous improvement of this platform.

+---

+Feedbacks, suggestions or contributions are always welcomed!!